Orthodox Outlet for Dogmatic Enquiries Holy Bible

 In other words, it would have been illogical for Isaiah to speak of a non-virgin giving birth to a son, and present it as a miracle.
 Even if the word “almah” does not precisely denote “virgin”, but simply “young maiden” – a young woman who is not yet married – Isaiah would still not have referred to a birth by a non-virgin as something miraculous.
 All of the young (unmarried) women of that time were virgins.

-«The Jews are resisting the publication of the Septuagint edition, saying that the word “Virgin” does not agree with the Jewish view, instead it should be “the Young Maiden”, in that it implies a young woman who is in the prime of her life, and not to a woman who is unfamiliar with wedlock”.
+"The Jews are resisting the publication of the Septuagint edition, claiming that the word “Virgin” does not agree with the Jewish view, instead it should be “the Young Maiden”, in that it implies a young woman who is in the prime of her life, and not to a woman who is unfamiliar with wedlock”.

 To which, Saint Basil replied:

-Essentially, what Saint Basil is saying is: where is the miracle, if a married woman became the mother of a child?
-And if that was considered the “sign”, in other words the miracle, then, the way it was born must have been unusual.
-If it was the usual kind of birth, then it would not have been called a miracle.
-If it wasn’t a virgin who was to give birth, then where is the miracle?
-Saint Basil also presents us with examples, in Deuteronomy 22: 27 and Kings III 1: 3-4, where virgins are referred to as “maidens”.
+Essentially, what Saint Basil is saying is: "where is the miracle, if a married woman became the mother of a child?
+And if that was considered the “sign” (in other words the miracle), then, the way it was born must have been uncommon.
+If it was the commonplace kind of birth, then it would not have been called a miracle.
+If it wasn’t a virgin who was going to give birth, then where is the miracle?"

 Greek text